 Create an apple tree craft by marble painting with the kids.
 Can you shake the apple tree to make those apples fall?
-Kids will have fun creating this able tree by rolling marbles all around as they focus on eye hand coordination skills this fall.
+Kids will have fun creating this apple tree by rolling marbles all around as they focus on eye hand coordination skills this fall.
 Are you ready?

 Apple Tree Craft

 Do you know the song Way Up High in the Apple Tree?
 This is a playful craft idea that plays on the movement portion of the song.
-Your child’s doing to have tons of fun painting with marbles, which we’ll call our apples in this activity You just need a few items to create this apple tree craft with your preschooler and lots of movement.
+Your child’s doing to have tons of fun painting with marbles, which we’ll call our apples in this activity.
+You just need a few items to create this apple tree craft with your preschooler and lots of movement.
 Here’s how…

 This post contains affiliate links to Amazon.